You are here: Home page > Energy > Power plants

 Hydroelectric power plant

 Photo: McNary hydroelectric dam in Oregon produces 980 megawatts of electricity when water rushes through its turbines.
+That's about as much as 2000 medium-sized wind turbines spinning at speed.
 Photo courtesy of US Department of Energy (Flickr).

 How electricity gets to your home